-- In the resulting dialogue, the settings you choose will affect billing, payroll, and shift approval.
+- In the resulting dialogue, the settings you choose will affect Billing, Payroll, and Visit Approval.

 Name: This is used throughout the application for schedulers and accounting managers.

-Description: This appears on some invoice formats, so should be client-friendly.
+Description: This appears on some invoice formats, so it should be client friendly.

 Expense Codes: When this Service Code is used for a Service provided by a Supplier, the Expense Code will be used for Expense Accrual and Reconciliation.

-Late Start (in Minutes): When batch-approving visits with the action Approve Matching to Clocked, only visits where clock-in has occurred within this time range set on the service code will be batch-approved.
+Late Start (in Minutes): When batch-approving Visits with the action Approve Matching to Clocked, only Visits where clock-in has occurred within this time range set on the Service Code will be approved.

-Disregard Shift Coverage: If the actual percent coverage of the scheduled shift time is inconsequential, check here.
-For example, if an employee is meant to simply drop off groceries at a client's house, the shift coverage would not be relevant - only the fact that the drop-off had been accomplished.
+Disregard Shift Coverage: If the actual percent coverage of the scheduled Visit time is inconsequential, check here.
+For example, if an employee is meant to simply drop off groceries at a Client's house, the shift coverage would not be relevant - only the fact that the drop-off had been accomplished.